SMU Noyce Scholars Program

 After completing the dual degrees in Educational Studies and Math, SMU Noyce Scholars will work as student teachers or teacher interns in West Dallas schools.
 Teacher interns will serve as the teacher of record under the supervision of SMU faculty.
 After they complete their student teaching or internships, Noyce Scholars will be formally certified to teach in a Texas public school, and the program will work to provide placement options within Dallas ISD.
 Ideally, we will place program graduates in the newly announced West Dallas STEM School, or Pinkston high school, the high school into which the WDSS feeds.

-DCCCD students with between 15-30 credit hours can apply for the 2020 Summer Calculus course now.
-Full consideration will be given to applications received by Friday, April 10, so that we can return decisions by the start of the DCCCD registration windown on April 21.
+DCCCD students with between 15-30 credit hours can apply for the 2021 Summer Calculus course now.
+Full consideration will be given to applications received by Friday, April 2.

-DCCCD or SMU students who have already taken Calculus I will be able to apply for the full Noyce Scholars program at SMU starting in the Spring of 2021.
+DCCCD or SMU students with between 45-60 credit hours, who will have completed Calculus III by the Fall of 2021, can apply for the full Noyce Scholars program at SMU starting in the Spring of 2021.

 For more information about the SMU Noyce Program or related activities contact Dr. Scott Norris or Dr. Annie Wilhelm at SMU, or Dr. Jason Treadway, our partner at DCCCD and director of the DCCCD STEM Institute.